By Chanté Eliaszadeh | Updated June 2026

 Reasons to Sell Your Claim:

-4. Opportunity cost: Can invest proceeds in other opportunities with better risk-adjusted returns
+- Opportunity cost: You can invest proceeds in other opportunities with better risk-adjusted returns

-5. Small claim size: Administrative burden of monitoring case exceeds value of potential additional recovery
+- Small claim size: The administrative burden of monitoring the case exceeds the value of potential additional recovery

 Reasons to Hold Your Claim:

-1. High market pricing: If claims trade above 50 cents, market expects substantial recovery
+- High market pricing: If claims trade above 50 cents, the market expects substantial recovery

-2. Strong estate performance: Asset recovery efforts are succeeding (like FTX's $14.7B recovery)
+- Strong estate performance: Asset recovery efforts are succeeding (as in FTX)

-5. Short timeline to distribution: If distributions expected within 6-12 months, waiting may yield better returns
+- Short timeline to distribution: If distributions are expected within 6-12 months, waiting may yield better returns

-6. Large claim: Transaction costs and discounts matter less on multi-million dollar claims
+- Large claim: Transaction costs and discounts matter less on multi-million-dollar claims

 Claims Trading Risks